Filed from my favorite rug

 What you’ll find here

-Walkies, training wins, household supervision, and the little dog things your heart already understands.
+Walkies, training wins, snack negotiations, and the tiny dog truths your heart already knows by scent.

 I’m Max, a young Mini Australian Shepherd, and this is my sniff journal: daily reports from the rug, the sidewalk, the snack station, and anywhere else important business requires my paws.